axltxl/hecatomb/README.md

 ####What is yq2.cfg for?
 yq2.cfg is an alternate startup script, used to override some bad decisions in the original defaults.cfg.
 Please do not alter it, unless you know what you're doing!
-It may beak the game!
+It might break the game!.

 ####Why isn't there an "underwater sound effect" when playing under OS X?
 That's a limitation of OS X. Apple's OpenAL implementation doesn't